Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 - To enroll with an MCO or PCCM provider, a client may:

-- A client must enroll with an MCO available in the area where the client resides.
+- An enrollee in IMC must enroll with an MCO available in the regional service area where the enrollee resides.

 - All family members will be enrolled with the same MCO, except family members of an enrollee placed in the patient review and coordination (PRC) program under WAC 182-501-0135 need not enroll in the same MCO as the family member placed in the PRC program.

-- A client may be placed into the PRC program by the client's MCO or the agency.
-The client placed in the PRC program must follow the enrollment requirements in WAC 182-501-0135.
+- An enrollee may be placed into the PRC program by the MCO or the agency.
+An enrollee placed in the PRC program must follow the enrollment requirements of the program as stated in WAC 182-501-0135.

 - When a client requests enrollment with an MCO or PCCM provider, the agency enrolls a client effective the earliest possible date given the requirements of the agency's enrollment system.

-- The agency assigns a client who does not choose an MCO as follows:
+- The agency assigns a client who does not choose an MCO or PCCM provider as follows:

-- If the client was enrolled with an MCO or PCCM provider within the previous six months, the client is reenrolled with the same MCO;
+- If the client was enrolled with an MCO or PCCM provider within the previous six months, the client is reenrolled with the same MCO or PCCM provider;

 - If (a) of this subsection does not apply and the client has a family member enrolled with an MCO, the client is enrolled with that MCO;